Everyone knows that the year only really begins after Carnival. So it’s time to prepare your agenda and choose what to do in São Paulo in March.

 Love Cabaret

 Next, be sure to include an evening at the Love Cabaret in your outings this month.
-The house offers incredible performances that celebrate art and desire, as well as an iconic drinks menu to accompany them.
+The venue offers incredible performances that celebrate art and desire, as well as an iconic drinks menu to accompany them.

 Candlelight Concerts